Preparing for your baby to go home on oxygen

 How will I know what level of oxygen to use?

 A healthcare professional supporting you with your discharge from the unit will explain the amount of oxygen that your baby needs.
-It is not advised to reduce or increase oxygen over a long period of time without your healthcare professional’s advice, as this can be dangerous.
-If you think the level needs changing, talk to your community neonatal nurse.
-You should expect the levels to vary as the needs of your baby change.
+It is not advised to reduce or increase oxygen without your healthcare professional’s advice, as this can be dangerous.
+If you think the level needs changing, talk to your community neonatal nurse or seek medical advice.

 Going outside with your baby on oxygen